colinmurphy/magento-behat/README.md

 # To do

-- Create a bash script for setup.
-- Setup composer, modman and update readme
+# Tests
+- Account
+- Cart
+- Checkout
-- Add behat.yml script
+- Search
-- Move features test as sample and add shell script to rename them etc.
-- Add documentaion
+- Category
+- Simple, Grouped & Configurable Product Context

+# General
 - Setup mailcatcher

-- Account Features
-- Category Features
-- Cart Features
-- Checkout Features
-- Product Features
-- Search Features
+- Documentation
+- Create a bash script for setup which creates composer.yml, behat and behat-config.yml files
+- Create a composer.json file and modman file
+- Add to packages.firegento.com